Michael Ball and Alfie Boe We tour on separate buses now

 Michael: Many times, and he becomes a fantastic live performer.
 That voice becomes clear as a bell.

 There are lots of truly moving lyrics on the album.
-What’s the only that resonates with you the most?
+What’s the only one that resonates with you the most?

 Do you hear songs and think, ‘this will be ideal for us to carry out collectively?’